stateful/docs.runme.dev/docs/configuration/archiving.md

 ## Delete a cell permanently

-You can delete an archived cell at any time.
+You can delete a cell at any time.
 Note: This action is irreversible, once a cell is deleted it cannot be undone

-1. Access Archived Features: Navigate to the section on your dashboard where archived features are displayed.
-Check the "Archived" box.
-2. Select the Feature to Delete: Carefully choose the feature you intend to delete permanently.
+1. Select the cell to Delete: Carefully choose the cell you intend to delete permanently.
 Double-check to ensure it is the correct one.
-3. Choose to Delete Permanently: Click on the "Delete" option.
-This option is found alongside the un-archive button.
+2. Choose to Delete Permanently: Click on the "Delete" option.
+This option is found alongside the un-archive button on the right-hand of your Runme Cloud web dashboard.
-4. Confirm Deletion: A warning prompt will appear, asking you to confirm the permanent deletion.
+3. Confirm Deletion: A warning prompt will appear, asking you to confirm the permanent deletion.
 Once you confirm, the feature will be irreversibly removed from the archive and cannot be recovered.